 Below is a quick breakdown of the permissions that each of these System Roles has:

-Now let’s dig into what each of these areas of permission represent:
+Now let’s dig into what each of these areas of permission represents:

 From here, select the Roles & Permissions tab where you can then select Add Role:

-Clicking Add Role will bring you into the New Role page where you can set the Name and permissions available within the Role.
+Clicking Add Role will bring you to the New Role page where you can set the Name and permissions available within the Role.